dudinda/External-Merge-Sorting/README.md

 ## Strategy to merge a file 10 GB

-Specifing the following settings the algorithm will split a file into 256 chunks ~41MB each and start processing 8 pages of 64 files.
+Specifying the following settings the algorithm will split a file into 256 chunks ~41MB each and start processing 8 pages of 32 files.
 The general merging strategy: ```256 -> 32``` (during the Sorting/Merging Phase) ```-> 4 -> 1``` (during the Merging Phase).
 All operations will be performed within the single drive C:\\.

 ```json